Safin-Sarker/Discrete-Simulation-Project-DAT-530-/README.md

 determine the required resources and time for every operation, ranging from food preparation to the timely replenishment of ingredients.
-The development of this project is facilitated using the GPenSIM toolbox in MATLAB, enabling a systematic approach to optimizing resources and time management in the fastfood restaurant industr
+The development of this project is facilitated using the GPenSIM toolbox in MATLAB, enabling a systematic approach to optimizing resources and time management in the fastfood restaurant industry